Skip to main content

 waitForFunction

-Waits for the provided function to return before cotinue.
+Use waitForFunction to run custom JavaScript on the page and wait until it finishes before scraping.
 The function can be any valid JS function, including async functions.

 Example